haruki4299/sugoroku_python/README.md

-# sugoroku_python
+# Sugoroku Game

-Random Sugoroku Game in Python with Graphics.
+Sugoroku Board Game in Python with Graphics.
+Focus on good software enginnering techniques.